 First, it reduces wear on the pump by reducing the number of cycles.
 It does this by bypassing the pressure tank during peak hours of usage, eliminating the need for the pump to keep cycling on and off when water is being used for an extended period of time.

-Constant pressure valves are fairly easy to install and require no electronics to power it.
+Constant pressure valves are fairly easy to install and require no electronics to power them.

 Install a Water Pressure Booster Pump